ansuini/IntrinsicDimDeep/README.md

 ### Video Sources

-To frame this research in a broader perspective we point to the excellent seminar given by Davide Zoccolan at the [ICTP Workshop on Science of Data Science | (smr 3283)](https://www.youtube.com/watch?v=nO13-AHit6E)
+To frame this research in a broad perspective we point to the excellent seminar given by Davide Zoccolan at the [ICTP Workshop on Science of Data Science | (smr 3283)](https://www.youtube.com/watch?v=nO13-AHit6E)